humzalikhan/humzalikhan.github.io/_pages/reading.md

 redirect_from:
   - /reading
 ---
 I'm trying to keep track of what I read.
-I'm smart enough to annotate my books and write when I start and finish them, but too dumb to have written down what books I've read.
+In the past, I've been smart enough to annotate my books and write when I start and finish them, but too dumb to have written down what I've read.

 **What I'm Reading**
 * *Between The World and Me* by Ta-Nehisi Coates